Rozdandy/ms2-project/README.md

         (ii)  Click on "PLAY GAME" link and verify that the accordion opens and showing the "Game Instruction" and "Play" buttons

-                * Onclick on the game instruction button, it opens modal form over the page to reveal the instruction
+                * Onclick on the game instruction button, it opens modal content over the page to reveal the instructions *Notice that the modal content is static, that is , when you click outside the button, it does not close, it closes when you click on the button again and cthe accordion closes when you click on the close button unlike the SIGN-UP button that closes when you click outside it.
                 * onclick on the "Play" button, it goes to the Game page.

         (iii) Click on "QUOTE" link or icon and verify that it scrolls smoothly to the Quotes section.